christyler80/Warberry3/README.md

 ### Run Warberry3

 ```
-./warberry3_run.sh                        Depending on network the and complexity, this may take many hours to complete.
+./warberry3_run.sh                        Depending on network size and complexity, this may take several hours to complete.
 ```